GrahamDumpleton/mod_wsgi/docs/configuration-directives/WSGIDaemonProcess.rst

     properly release the Python GIL when entering into a blocking or long running operation.

+**startup-timeout=sss**
+    Defines the maximum number of seconds allowed to pass waiting to see if a WSGI script file can be loaded successfully by a daemon process.
+When the timeout is passed, the process will be restarted.

+    This can be used to force the reloading of a process when a transient issue occurs on the first attempt to load the WSGI script file, but subsequent attempts still fail because a Python package that was loaded has retained state that prevents attempts to run initialisation a second time within the same process.
+The Django package can cause this scenario as the initialisation of Django itself can no longer be attempted more than once in the same process.

+**graceful-timeout=sss**
+    When ``maximum-requests`` is used and the maximum has been reached, or ``cpu-time-limit`` is used and the CPU limit reached, if ``graceful-timeout`` is set, then the process will continue to run for the number of second specified by this option, while still accepting new requests, to see if the process reaches an idle state.
+If the process reaches an idle state, it will then be resarted immediately.
+    If the process doesn't reach an idle state and the graceful restart timeout expires, the process will be restarted, even if it means that requests may be interrupted.

+**eviction-timeout=sss**
+    When a daemon process is sent the graceful restart signal, usually ``SIGUSR1``, to restart a process, this timeout controls how many seconds the process will wait, while still accepting new requests, before it reaches an idle state with no active requests and shutdown.

+    If this timeout is not specified, then the value of the ``graceful-timeout`` will instead be used.
+If the ``graceful-timeout`` is not specified, then the restart when sent the graceful restart signal will instead happen immediately, with the process being forcibly killed, if necessary, when the shutdown timeout has expired.

 **shutdown-timeout=sss**
-    Defines the maximum number of seconds allowed to pass when waiting for a daemon process to gracefully shutdown as a result of the maximum number of requests or inactivity timeout being reached, or when a user initiated SIGINT signal is sent to a daemon process.
+    Defines the maximum number of seconds allowed to pass when waiting for a daemon process to shutdown.
 When this timeout has been reached the daemon process will be forced to exited even if there are still active requests or it is still running Python exit functions.
+The shutdown timeout is applied after any graceful restart timeout or eviction timeout if they have been specified.
+No new requests are accepted during the shutdown timeout is being applied.

     If this option is not defined, then the shutdown timeout will be set to 5 seconds.
 Note that this option does not change the shutdown